Nonparametric Instrumental Variable Analysis Without Structural Equations: Debiased Inference on Functionals of Inverse Problems with No Solutions: Debiased inference on the target functional

-The extension to cross-fold estimation \citep{Chernozhukov2018,chernozhukov2025applied} is immediate: we split the data four ways and permute the roles, averaging the estimator $\widehat{\Psi}$ over these, each time with $\hat\eta$ fit on disjoint folds.
+The extension to cross-fitting \citep{Chernozhukov2018,chernozhukov2025applied} is immediate: we split the data and permute the roles, averaging the estimator $\widehat{\Psi}$ over these, each time with $\hat\eta$ fit on disjoint folds.
 Then we can retain the $\sqrt n$-asymptotic-linearity we will obtain in this section without need for additional samples.
 To keep our analysis simple, we essentially just consider a single split.

-We use the minimum-norm population tuple as the fixed target of our nuisance learners:
+As in \Cref{sec: functional_bias}, we use the following tuple as the fixed target of our nuisance learners,